vincentjbosch/SoftEng-game/README.md

 Instructions how to play your game.
 Include instructions so that the grader can experience your full game (doesn't overlook any hidden features).

 ## Authors
-Linda Tang
-Nicole Coenen
-Vincent Bosch
+Linda Tang, Nicole Coenen & Vincent Bosch